david-andrew/dewy-lang/resources/discussion_points.md

 ]}}
 ``` -->

 On further thought, the notion that `.` could be accessing the entire scope of the object is sort of dumb.
 I think this is very similar to the concept of namespaces, and so I think that the ideas should be merged into a single concept. `let` inside of an object is what assigns something into that object's namespace.
-Without `let`, the object doesn't own the item, and therefor, there is no reason the member accesser `.` should be able to see things the object doesn't own.
+Without `let`, the object doesn't own the item, and therefor, there is no reason the member accessor `.` should be able to see things the object doesn't own.
 This way the semantics are very clear and unambiguous.

 ## Literal arguments in functions OR literals as type annotations